joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/11/nyregion/nypd-officers-arrested-bribes.html?searchResultPosition=3

 **The Biggest Dance Show in Town?
 At a Basketball Game.**\
-`Since March, the Brooklynettes have performed live at Barclays Center to crowds that are smaller than usual — but huge for dance.`\
+`Since February, the Brooklynettes have performed live at Barclays Center to crowds that are smaller than usual — but huge for dance.`\
 https://nytimes.com/2021/05/11/arts/dance/brooklynettes-nets-pandemic.html?searchResultPosition=4

 **Covid Desperation Is Spreading Across India**\